Dr Roberto Catello

-I joined Liverpool Hope University at the start of 2021 and most of my work experience in higher education comes from UoM.
+I joined Liverpool Hope University at the start of 2021 and good part of my work experience in higher education comes from UoM.
 I taught introductory criminology subjects at UoM from 2017 to 2020 and, between 2019 and 2020, I was also a member of the criminology teaching teams at La Trobe University and Deakin University.
 In 2020, I coordinated a postgraduate subject on Drugs and Justice at UoM while also teaching a number of undergraduate subjects such as From Graffiti to Terrorism (UoM), Law in Society (UoM), Criminology Skills (La Trobe) and Introducing Crime and Criminology (Deakin).

 I have a BA (Hons) in Criminology and International Relations from Kingston University and a MA in Criminology from UoM.
 I completed a PhD at the UoM in November 2019 and my doctoral interests include crime history, historical criminology, historical social science, the historiography of crime and criminal justice, and interdisciplinary research at the intersection of history and criminology.
 Over the years, I worked on a number of research projects - illicit drugs at Australian music festivals, covert research methods, carceral geography, institutional violence in settings of care and control, whistleblowing and whistleblower protection laws.